ykevinnow/Rust-sandbox/README.md

 * usage: ip_sniffer [-h|j] [number of threads] ipaddr

 #### chat
-* c/s arch for message passing
+* A c/s arch for message passing
-* we broadcast all messages
+* We broadcast all messages

 #### web_api
-* a simple web api server in json
+* A simple web api server in json
 * with Iron

+#### pong
+* A ping-pong game simulator
+* With piston graphic engine